NodeBE4/opinion/_posts/2022-07-25-EnclavedMicrostate.md

 ----- __655.5__ -----2022-08-05 22:35:43+08:00:

 The way to explain it is that VTubing is a medium and not a genre, and that VTubers are otherwise just ordinary content creators who may do a variety of stuff.
 Hololive especially, while its core content is video game streaming, is in practical terms a variety entertainment agency, and some of its talents focus more on art or music for instance.

+----- __655.6__ -----2022-08-06 00:30:34+08:00:

+Thing is, both the commissioner and the animator are American, though also likely somewhat on the younger end.
+So it's not like this was a Japanese company being out of touch, but almost certainly an off-colour joke by two younger people.

 ### 656: [Why did Chinese 'civilization' spread to Japan but not to Taiwan and the Philippines before the colonial era?](https://old.reddit.com/r/AskHistorians/comments/wcrou7/why_did_chinese_civilization_spread_to_japan_but/), submitted on 2022-07-31 23:43:43+08:00.